 - Little Foxes Nature Playgroup, a free playgroup coordinated voluntarily by The Fox Guild and run by members; and

 - Nature Play Kids OT, a private Occupational Therapy consulting service.

-The Fox Guild is owned by Occupational Therapist (OT) and mum to three young kids, Michelle.
-Michelle has been an Occupational Therapist for 18 years and has experience running groups and individual sessions with children of all ages and ability.
-She has worked in school, kinder and hospital settings.
-She has specialist skills in handwriting and fine motor development and a keen interest in using nature as a tool to assist with child development, kinder and school readiness.
+The Fox Guild – Nature Play the OT way! is owned by Occupational Therapist (OT) and mum to three young kids, Michelle.
+Michelle has been an Occupational Therapist for 19 years.
+Michelle has spent many years running groups and individual sessions with children of all ages and ability.
+She is also passionate about her work consulting with local councils and childcare centres on establishing nature play programs and running inclusive activities/groups for all abilities.
+Michelle has specialist skills in handwriting and fine motor development and a keen interest in using nature as a tool to assist with child development, kinder and school readiness.

 - Bachelor Occupational Therapy (La Trobe University, 2000)